From lightweight liners to insulated options, we found the best winter gloves for every budget, temperature, and snow-covered sport.

 - Not touchscreen-compatible

-Best Women’s Glove: The North Face Etip Recycled Glove
+Best Touchscreen-Compatible Gloves: The North Face Etip Recycled Glove

 Though they aren’t ideal for the coldest of winter days, the Etip Recycled Gloves ($45) from The North Face are perfect for wintertime active use.
 From trail running to skiing, these lightweight yet warm gloves are highly versatile and can serve as a glove liner when you need a little extra insulation.

-It’s difficult to strike a balance between insulating and breathable, but the Etip Recycled Gloves are up to the challenge.
+It’s difficult to strike a balance between insulation and breathability, but the Etip Recycled Gloves are up to the challenge.
 During high-intensity winter activity, these gloves allow ample airflow and prevent sweating.
 Silicone texture added to the palms provides solid holding power on ski and trekking poles.

 Of all the touchscreen-compatible gloves on the market, The North Face’s Etip technology is among the most consistent and reliable.
 Wearers of these gloves will appreciate frustration-free smartphone operation.